-Enjoy Girl Scout cookie season all year round with these easy vegan thin mints you can make right at home!
+Enjoy Girl Scout cookie season all year round with these easy gluten free thin mints you can make right at home!
 Each cookie is all things chocolaty, minty, rich, and decadent.
 Think a thin crispy chocolate cookie dipped in luscious mint-infused dark chocolate.
 Made with wholesome ingredients, these cookies are vegan, gluten free, and dairy free!

 Every year, just when I need it most, Girl Scout cookie season creeps up and it feels like Christmas all over again!
 Thin mints have been a long stand favorite of mine.
 I mean chocolate + mint in cookie form is a match made in heaven.